The following describes a few core concepts in Azure AD referred to throughout this documentation.

 All clients provisioned through NAIS will be registered in Azure AD using the following naming scheme:

-It is used to indicate the intended audience (the expected target resource) for the requested token.
+Generally, we will use it to indicate the intended audience (the expected target resource) for the requested token,

 When consuming a downstream API that expects an Azure AD token, you must therefore set the correct scope to fetch a token that your API provider accepts.